Skip to main content

 What is employee voice?

 Employee voice is about actively listening to employees and having effective, two-way communication.
-An employee voice strategy means providing employees with different channels, including both online and in-person, collective and one-on-one, to safely discuss and contribute ideas, concerns and opinions.
+An employee voice strategy means providing employees with different channels, including both online and in-person, collective and one-on-one, to safely discuss and contribute their ideas, concerns and opinions.

 The value of employee voice